dssg/MLinPractice/README.md

     between predicted classes and play an important role in detecting bugs such as leakage.

-    Note that we’ll also post assignments for the Module II methods for early this week so teams can begin implementing them for the deep dives beginning the following week.
+    Note that we’ll also post assignments for the Module II methods early this week so teams can begin implementing them for the deep dives beginning the following week.